This will be one of the last few of my Tableau blogs until 2022!

 For today, we will end it their for the half-baked mess.
 Obviously you can apply these calculations to almost any shape.

 Here is me playing around to create a similar viz style to that of Francesco Pontiroli and Benedetta Signaroldi.
-I’ve included the data I used to create the below in the google drive too as a reference point.
+I’ve included the data I used to create the below from the Github Repo as a reference point.

 If you’re a little lost as how I made the rectangles for this – I’d recommend revisiting blog 002 of the series that covers of creating polygon shapes!